launchdarkly/php-server-sdk/README.md

 There are two distinct methods of integrating LaunchDarkly in a PHP environment.

-* [Guzzle Cache Middleware](https://github.com/Kevinrob/guzzle-cache-middleware) to request and cache HTTP responses in an in-memory array (default)
+* [Guzzle](https://github.com/launchdarkly/guzzle3) with its [cache plugin](https://github.com/launchdarkly/guzzle3/blob/master/docs/plugins/cache-plugin.rst) to request and cache HTTP responses in an in-memory array (default) -- note, this is a forked older version of Guzzle for PHP 5.3 compatibility
 * [ld-relay](https://github.com/launchdarkly/ld-relay) to retrieve and store flags in Redis (recommended)

 We strongly recommend using the ld-relay.
 Per-flag caching (Guzzle method) is only intended for low-throughput environments.